-The Kat von D x Divine Makeup Just Dropped, But People Are Confused About This
+Kat von D Just Dropped A Sick New Makeup Collaboration, But People Are Confused About This

 Fresh off her Basket Case Anti-Precision Eyeliner collaboration with Billie Joe Armstrong, Kat von D has created another collection inspired by a less mainstream icon (one I personally love and adore), and people are... confused, to say the least.
 The Kat von D x Divine makeup just dropped, right in time for Valentine's Day, but makeup lovers everywhere are having a time with the launch.
 Of course, some drag aficionados are rejoicing and basically throwing fistfuls of cash at their computer screens.
 Others feel that the collection didn't capture Divine's one-of-a-kind essence.
 Some don't even know who Divine is.